 Glitne land-based fish farm for halibut.

 There is tremendous public engagement in achieving more sustainable food production.
 This will require improved food transparency and traceability, and one of the tools to help to attain this is blockchain technology.
 The food industry can use blockchain technology to document the entire value chain, describing the journey of a food from when it is taken out of the soil or the sea until it ends up on a plate on the consumer’s table.
 These stories will be important for building Food Nation Norway.

-Reducing food waste is also vital to creating a sustainable food industry.
+Reducing food waste is also vital for creating sustainable food production.
 Norwegian companies are doing their share in this area as well.
 KeepIt Technologies has designed an indicator for food packaging that monitors temperature and shows the actual remaining shelf life.
 Startups TotalCtrl and Foodlist, meanwhile, have taken different approaches to solving the food waste problem, creating apps giving retailers and restaurants better control of their inventories.
-All of these technologies can also help to increase revenues and improve food safety.
+All of these innovations in food technology can also help to increase revenues and improve food safety.

 TotalCtrl app to reduce food waste.

-Food Nation Norway is a broad political framework for business development and value creation based on safe and healthy Norwegian food.
+Food Nation Norway is a broad political framework for business development and value creation based on safe and healthy Norwegian food - and sustainable food production.
 The Government is challenging the food industry, organisations and individuals to commit themselves to an action plan that also focuses on good plant health, good animal and fish welfare, and documentable quality in all segments of the food chain.
-The vision of the Food Nation Norway initiative is to achieve by 2030 sustainable production and use of food, exceptional food and drink experiences, and reduction of food waste in accordance with national and international commitments, among other aims.
+The vision of the Food Nation Norway initiative is to achieve by 2030 sustainable food production and use of food, sustainable agriculture, exceptional food and drink experiences, and reduction of food waste in accordance with national and international commitments, among other aims.

 Kraftkar award-winning cheese.